-Real Estate Appraisers: CS/CS/HB 303 by Representative Hudson would provide a regulatory scheme for real estate appraisers, appraisal management companies and appraisal management services at the Department of Business and Professional Regulation.
+Real Estate Appraisers: CS/CS/HB 303 by Representative Hudson and Senator Constantine would provide a regulatory scheme for real estate appraisers, appraisal management companies and appraisal management services at the Department of Business and Professional Regulation.
 (Chapter 2010-84, Laws of Florida.)

-Residential Property Disclosures: HB 545 by Representative Patterson repeals s.
+Residential Property Disclosures: HB 545 by Representative Patterson and Senator Altman repeals s.
 689.262 that currently requires disclosures of residential property windstorm mitigation ratings to purchasers in wind-borne debris regions.
 (Vetoed by the Governor.)

 Water Quality and Water Supply: CS/CS/CS/SB 550 by Senator Constantine is the comprehensive water supply legislation from the 2010 Session and it includes the initiative that reorganizes the water supply provisions in Chapter 373 for public and private water systems by creating a new Part VII.
-Among the other provisions in the bill that may indirectly affect the agency are the following.
+Among the other provisions in the bill that may be of interest are the following.
 (Chapter 2010-205, Laws of Florida.):